swiftlang/swift-evolution/proposals/nnnn-global-actors.md

 }
 ```

-When a global actor is applied to a synchronous closure, the type of the global is qualified with that global actor.
-When a global actor is applied to an `async` closure, there is no effect on the closure type, but the closure body will execute on the specified global actor.
+When a global actor is applied to a closure, the type of the closure is qualified with that global actor.

 > **Note**: this can be used to replace the common pattern used with Apple's Dispatch library of executing main-thread code via `DispatchQueue.main.async { ... }`.
 One would instead write:
 > ```swift
-> Task.runDetached { @MainActor in
+> asyncDetached { @MainActor in
 >   // ...
 > }
 > ```